-In the example autoprune run shown in Figure 2, the network tolerates the 35% pruning of the first pruning step, yet is ruined by the second pruning step many epochs later, which removes only 10% of the weights.
-Towards the end of the training run, the network is always overpruned, since such a conservative stopping criterion is used.
+In the example autoprune run shown in figure 2, the network tolerates the 35% pruning of the first pruning step, yet is ruined by the second pruning step many epochs later, which removes only 10% of the weights.
+Towards the end of the training run, the network is always overpruned, since a very conservative stopping criterion is used.